Operationalising Representation in Natural Language Processing: Acknowledgements

 \section{Acknowledgements}

-Thanks especially to Rosa Cao and Thomas Icard for detailed comments at every stage of this project.
-This work was presented at the NYU/Columbia Philosophy of Deep Learning Conference; thanks to participants there for helpful discussion, in particular Nicholas Shea, Rapha\"el Milli\`ere, Cameron Buckner, Anders S\o{}gaard and Patrick Butlin.
-This project began during Stanford’s HAI graduate fellowship, and was supported by the CAIS Philosophy Fellowship; thanks to the other CAIS Philosophy Fellows, Cameron Domenico Kirk-Giannini, J. Dmitri Gallow, Simon Goldstein, N.G.
-Laskowski, Nathaniel Sharadin, William D’Allesandro, Robert Long, Frank Hong, Elliot Thornley and Mitchell Barrington, whose feedback influenced the structure of the final paper.
+Thanks especially to Rosa Cao and Thomas Icard for detailed, insightful comments at every stage of this project.
+Part of this work was presented at the NYU/Columbia Philosophy of Deep Learning Conference; thanks to participants there for helpful discussion, in particular Nicholas Shea, Raphaël Millière, Cameron Buckner, Anders Søgaard, Patrick Butlin and Tal Linzen.
+Thanks also to Cameron Domenico Kirk-Giannini, J. Dmitri Gallow, Simon Goldstein, N.G.
+Laskowski, Nathaniel Sharadin, Ben Levinstein, William D’Allesandro, Robert Long, Frank Hong, Elliot Thornley and Mitchell Barrington for feedback on an earlier draft.
+Finally, thanks to two anonymous referees for the BJPS for a range of thoughtful suggestions.
+This work was supported by Stanford’s HAI graduate fellowship and completed during the CAIS Philosophy Fellowship.